elastisys/compliantkubernetes/docs/adr/0040-allow-group-id-0.md

 ### Positive Consequences

-- We follow upstream Kubernetes restricted pod security standards.
+- We follow upstream Kubernetes restricted Pod Security Standards.
   With PodSecurityPolicy we use the one provided by Kubespray which has changed over time from first allowing group id 0 to now in its latest iteration not allowing it.
 - Application Developers can run their containers inspired by the OpenShift pattern for supporting arbitrary user IDs etc.